SzymonKubica/micro-bpf/micro-bpf-server/README.md

    ```
    In the example above, the compilation process expects that RIOT can be accessed
    under ../RIOT relative to the current working directory.
-   Please ensure that after cloning the base `mibpf` repo, you have initialised
+   Please ensure that after cloning the base `micro-bpf` repo, you have initialised
    all git submodules using
    ```bash
    git submodule init && git submodule update